 Note: These labels are not added is these are already defined in the labels section.

+'''

-''' description: "Red Hat JBoss Enterprise Application 7.0 - An application platform for →hosting your apps that provides an innovative modular, cloud-ready architecture, '''
+description: "Red Hat JBoss Enterprise Application 7.0 - An application platform for → hosting your apps that provides an innovative modular, cloud-ready architecture, → powerful management and automation, and world class developer productivity."

+'''

 From